Reverse DNS (PTR)

 Look up the PTR record for any IPv4 or IPv6 address to find its associated hostname.
 Or perform a forward lookup to resolve a hostname to its IP addresses.
 Essential for email sender verification, server identification, and network diagnostics.

+The Domain Name System works in two directions.
+Forward DNS translates a hostname into an IP address.
 Reverse DNS does the opposite: given an IP address, it finds the hostname assigned to it.

 Reverse lookups use a special DNS zone.
 For an IPv4 address like 8.8.8.8,